-ATTENTION: This radio is restricted to occupational use only to satisfy FCC RF energy exposure requirements.
-Before using this product, read the RF energy awareness information and operating instructions in the Product Safety and RF Exposure booklet enclosed with your radio (Motrola Publication part number 6881095C98) to ensure compliance with RF energy exposure limits.
+Before using this product, read the operating instructions for safe usage contained in the Product Safety and RF Exposure booklet enclosed with your radio.
+This radio is restricted to occupational use only to satisfy FCC RF energy exposure requirements.
+Before using this product, read the RF energy awareness information and operating instructions in the Product Safety and RF Exposure booklet enclosed with your radio (Motorola Publication part number 6881095C98) to ensure compliance with RF energy exposure limits.
+ATTENTION Caution

-Write your radio's programmed features on the dotted lines.
+Write your radio's programmed features on the dashed lines.